Skip to main content

 Michael graduated from Notre Dame in 2008 with a Bachelor of Science in Chemical and Biomolecular Engineering and a Supplementary Major in French.
 In addition to rowing, Michael was in the Chorale at Notre Dame, serving as Treasurer and President and having the opportunity to tour domestically and twice in Europe.

-Upon graduation, Michael returned to his hometown of Cleveland, Ohio and had a brief stint in Research and Development at Sherwin Williams before finding a home on the business side of Healthcare.
-Since 2010, he has worked as a Healthcare Consultant, helping hospitals and health systems with service line and enterprise strategy and physician alignment.
+Upon graduation, Michael returned to his hometown of Cleveland, OH and had a brief stint in Research and Development at Sherwin Williams before finding a home on the business side of Healthcare.
+Since 2010, he has worked as a healthcare consultant, helping hospitals and health systems with service line and enterprise strategy and physician alignment.
 He is currently a Principal at Sg2, a Vizient Company, and he resides in the Cleveland area.

 While at Notre Dame, Michael rowed all four years and was the Alumni Relations Officer for two of his four years.
 He was voted Oarsman of the Year by his teammates for his efforts stroking the Varsity 8 his Senior year.